ThirVondukr/passlib/docs/narr/quickstart.rst

     >>> pwd_context.verify("wrongpass", hash)
     False

+There's many more features packed into the context objects, read the walkthrough for more...

+.. rst-class:: float-center

 .. seealso::

+    * :ref:`context-tutorial` -- full details of using the CryptContext class
+    * :mod:`passlib.context` -- CryptContext API reference
-    * :mod:`passlib.hash` -- list of all hashes supported by passlib.
+    * :mod:`passlib.hash` -- list of all hashes supported by Passlib.
-    * :ref:`CryptContext Overview & Tutorial <context-overview>` -- walkthrough of how to use the CryptContext class.
-    * :ref:`CryptContext Reference <context-reference>` -- reference for the CryptContext api.

 .. rubric:: Footnotes

-.. [#choices] BCrypt and PBKDF2, followed by SHA512-Crypt, are the most commonly
+.. [#choices] As of June 2016, the most commonly used password hashes are BCrypt and PBKDF2,
-              used password hashes as of June 2016, when this document last updated.
+              followed by SHA512-Crypt, with Argon2 rapidly moving up the ranks.
               You should make sure you are reading a current copy of the Passlib documentation, in case the state of things has changed.